panzerdp/dmitripavlutin.com/content/posts/087-parse-url/index.md

 commentsThreadId: parse-url-javascript
 ---

 A Uniform Resource Locator, abbreviated **URL**, is a reference to a web resource (web page, image, file).
-The URL specifies the resource location and a mechanism of retrieving the resource (http, ftp, mailto).
+The URL specifies the resource location and a mechanism to retrieve the resource (http, ftp, mailto).

-In simple words, the URL is an address where a web page (or generally a resource) is located.

 For example, here's the URL of this blog post: